HTDerekLiu/neuralSubdiv/README.md

 python test.py ./jobs/net_cartoon_elephant/ ./data_meshes/objs/bunny.obj
 ```

 If you would like to re-train a model, please first generate a dataset in the form of, for instance, `./data_meshes/cartoon_elephant_200/`.
-This could be done by running the MATLAB script `genTrainData_slow.m`.
+This could be done by running the MATLAB script `genTrainData_slow.m` (a faster C++ version for generating training data can be found [here](https://github.com/HTDerekLiu/surface_multigrid_code/tree/main/09_random_subdiv_remesh)).

 Once you have the dataset, please run `python gendataPKL.py` to preprocess the meshes into a `.pkl` file, where you need to specify the folder that contains the mesh (please refer to `gendataPKL.py` for more detail).